Giving Back

 Scoped Retrieval

-Graph queries naturally enforce scope boundaries.
-Agents retrieve only the subgraph relevant to their current task — no over-fetching, no token waste on irrelevant context.
-This is context assembly, not context accumulation.
+Cypher queries naturally enforce scope boundaries via workspace properties.
+Agents retrieve only the subgraph relevant to their identity — no over-fetching, no token waste.
+Context assembly, not context accumulation.

 TOON Optimization & Token Cost Reduction